Koha-Community/kohadocs/source/opac.rst

-If you have your :ref:`DisplayOPACiconsXSLT` preference set to 'show' you will see a material type that is determined by values in your fixed fields (learn more in the :ref:`XSLT material type icons <material-type-cataloging-guide-label>` catalouging guide.
+If you have your :ref:`DisplayOPACiconsXSLT` preference set to 'show' you will see a material type that is determined by values in your fixed fields (learn more in the :ref:`XSLT material type icons <material-type-cataloging-guide-label>` cataloging guide.

 |image949|